FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 - How to assess the compliance with FAIR principles?
 - How to implement FAIR principles in an organization?
 - How transparent do we need to be knowing that we are not sharing confidential data?
+- What role do smart metadata play in providing access to protected data?
-- What does reusable mean based on statistical data?
+- What does "reusable" mean for statistical data?
-- How provenance metadata help to be FAIRness?
+- How does provenance metadata help in being FAIR?

 ## Important Dates